sandeshpokhrel54/voronoi/README.md

 # voronoi
+Voronoi diagram is a method of partitioning a plane into different regions based on its proximity to certain reference points.
+The screen capture below shows the reference points as white dots and each pixel in the image is colored based on its proximity to a reference point.
+A shader program is written to compute distance from each pixel to the reference points and its color is set according to the point of nearest distance.

 ## Screen Capture 1
 Press 'A' for this display.
 A point follows cursor movement and corresponding ![voronoi patten.](https://github.com/sandeshpokhrel54/voronoi/blob/main/output/vor1.png)